aurora-opensource/au/docs/howto/interop/index.md

 ### Implement the definitions

-The general strategy for writing an implementation that can make these unit tests pass includes these steps.
+Generally, writing an implementation that passes these unit tests includes:

-1. Figure out which template parameters are most relevant for the other library's types.
+1. Figuring out which template parameters are most relevant for the other library's types.

-2. Write helpers that can extract the `Unit` and `Rep` information from these template parameters.
+2. Writing helpers that can extract the `Unit` and `Rep` information from these template parameters.

-3. Write a partial specialization of `au::CorrespondingQuantity` using the template parameters from the first step.
+3. Writing a partial specialization of `au::CorrespondingQuantity` using the template parameters from the first step.

 Again, the details will depend strongly on the details of the library you're working with, but here's an example using the nholthaus library: